all-in-one-of/snippets/HOU_DOP_FLIP.md

 ### [Volume Motion]:
- Velocity transfer Splashy >> Swirly  is not as noisy and turb.
+- Velocity transfer `Splashy` >> `Swirly`  is not as noisy and turb.
 (Houdini 16 Masterclass) and keep vorticity better
-- smoothing
+- Smoothing
 #### Volume Limits:
 - **waterline** (semi open boundaries)(above opne, belowe close) it should be on water level.
 - **use boundary layer** - (adv waterline) (velocity volume - at volume boundaries) (surface volume control geo in boundary padding) if both not connected it will use warterline options.
 (Houdini 16 Masterclass)
 #### Collisions:
-- stick on collision [viscosity free solutions!: ]( simualte sth like (free slip condition) but inbverse)
+- Stick on collision [viscosity free solutions!: ]( simualte sth like (free slip condition) but inbverse)
 #### Viscosity:
 Adhesive force which resist motion (lava).
 Measured in: (centi)Poise.